Linaro/website/Linaro.org/projects/README.md

 # Lead Projects

-Linaro is a large engineering organization with many complex projects that map across various teams and groups, but there are a number of high-level projects that stand out and attract the most attention.
-These projects are highlighted in this section: ARMv8, Digital Home, Mobile & Android, Networking, Server, and Test & Validation.
-Each of these sections ultimately links to a page on the Linaro wiki for more information.
-You may find that you want to dive deeper and so we have also collected together some more detailed topics in the tag cloud below and these take you straight to the best place to find out more.
+Linaro is a large engineering organization with many complex projects that map across various teams and groups.
+Core and Vertical Segment Engineering groups have a limited number of Lead Projects that focus their collaboartive work.
+In addition to Lead Projects, some of Linaro's output may result in the creation of an open source project, an API, hardware specifications or there may be higher level project areas that people regularly search for - this work is detailed in the [Initiatives](http://www.linaro.org/initiatives/) section of this website.

 - [Mobile AOSP Opimization](mobile-aosp-optimization/README.md)
 - [Reference Digital Media Platforms for ARM](RDMP-ARM/README.md)